namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/27/25
+- Will be going back to NC-5 today planning to actually start working

 ### 1/24/25
-- Will be likely more of that today
+- Spent most of the time investigating NC-5
+- Talked with Debra and Jess on NC-136

 ### 1/23/25
 - Spent time investigating NC-5